 Get a quote 24/7

 One of our largest and most complicated projects to date.

-Saudi is building its entertainment industry from the dessert up.
+Saudi is building its entertainment industry from the desert up.
 UCARGO was part of the huge scale operations moving over 40+ amusements rides and machinery to the event.
-Using AIR, ROAD AND SEA freight as a combined effort for the largest Carnival in the world in 2019.
+Using AIR, ROAD, AND SEA freight as a combined effort for the largest Carnival in the world in 2019.

 To work on this project, firstly we set up an implant into the client’s headquarters and arranged for our operational personnel to work directly onsite with the customer to get a handle on all the elements that needed to come together for the project.
 This was vital in building a solid schedule – to work out the viable routes, shipping schedules, as well as details on how best to ship all 190 pieces on time.

-Once the cargo was sailing, the transport from Jeddah port to the carnival site in Riyadh was not booked.
-Our due diligence meant that we had already identified a specialist haulage company that we could use when the cargo arrived in Jeddah, again this was overseen by UCARGO directors.
+Once the cargo was sailing, the transport from Jeddah port to the carnival site in Riyadh was not part of our contract, but also we discovered had not been arranged yet by our Saudi counterpart.
+However, our due diligence meant that we had already identified a specialist haulage company that we could use when the cargo arrived in Jeddah, this was then overseen by UCARGO directors.
 The journey from Jeddah to Riyadh is 1000 miles and Saudi has very strict rules regarding road transport so securing this company was key to avoiding fines and charges and was a benefit to the client and carnival.

 Equipment started arriving on site as early as 2nd October and all equipment was in place two weeks before the opening, which gave us the turnaround on this project of just over 2 months.